oktytncy/OCI/remote_peering/remote_peering.md

     * We are able to achieve connetivity between VCN-A and VCN-C (between Phoenix and Frankfurt regions)

  * As the next step, we are going to enable connetivity between the Spoke regions.
-If we try to ping from instance-b (VCN-B-Spoke Frankfurt) to instance-d (VCN-D-Spoke Phoenix), we wont be able to do that because we are not created a assosiated route table DRG and Local Peering Gateway.
+If we try to ping from instance-b (VCN-B-Spoke Frankfurt) to instance-d (VCN-D-Spoke Phoenix), we wont be able to do that because we are not created a assosiated route table, DRG and Local Peering Gateway.

-30. Go to the "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Route Tables" path for VCN-A-Hub and create two additional route tables to the respective Gateway which are DRG and LPG as follows.
+30. Go to "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Route Tables" path for VCN-A-Hub and create two additional route tables to the respective Gateway which are DRG and LPG as follows.

     ```shell
     Name: RT-DRG